rlannon/SINx86/docs/Tuples.md

 ### Accessing a tuple's members

-Tuple member accession is done with the _dot operator_ and an integer literal like in Rust, not the index operator with an integer expression like in Python.
+Tuple member accession is done with the _dot operator_ and an integer literal like in Rust, not the index operator with an integer expression as in Python.
 For example:

     alloc int i: tup.0; // OK
-    alloc float f: tup[1];  // syntax error; tuple may not be indexed with the [] operator
+    alloc float f: tup[1];  // syntax error; tuple may not be indexed with the [] operator alloc int a: tup.2[0];  // OK

 This allows compile-time bounds- and type- checks on tuple members.
 As a result, the tuple does not contain a word indicating its length in memory because its length and size are known at compile time.